 “Power Apps asks the data source to do the heavy work instead of doing it locally.”

-When your app connects to SharePoint, Dataverse, or SQL, Power Apps should send filters and conditions to the server, not download all data to the device.
+When your app connects to SharePoint, Dataverse, or SQL, Power Apps should send filters to the server, not download all data.

 Why delegation is important: